harrisony/uni-latex-template/knitr/Notes.md

-master.Rnw is all subfiles
+full.Rnw is all subfiles

 child-single.Rnw is for compiling that one 'lecture'

-child-full.Rnw is whats included in the master
+child-embed.Rnw is whats included in the master

 child-content.Rnw is the actual content